New KKR payout policy buoys investors, profit tops view

-NEW YORK (Reuters) - Private equity firm KKR & Co LP (KKR.N) said on Thursday it will share 40 percent of profits from its own investments with shareholders and reported quarterly earnings that beat expectations, sending its shares to an all-time high.
+NEW YORK (Reuters) - Private equity firm KKR & Co LP (KKR.N) said on Thursday it will share 40 percent of profits from its own investments with shareholders, sending its shares to an all-time high, and reported quarterly earnings that beat expectations.

-KKR shares jumped as much as 7 percent to a record $21.59, and were trading up 4.9 percent at $21.17 in afternoon trading, as investors welcomed clarity on how much of KKR’s profits from principal investments would go to them.
+KKR shares jumped 6.5 percent to a record $21.50 as investors welcomed clarity on how much of KKR’s profits from principal investments would go to them.
 While the payout won’t be substantially higher than before, it will be more frequent and predictable.

 Uncertainty over the dividend policy had caused KKR shares to close down on February 7, the day it posted 2012 fourth-quarter earnings and announced its highest-ever dividend.